Lewis R. Stegman: Biography

-Lewis R. Stegman was born January 18, 1839, in Brooklyn, New York City to Andrew Stegman and Meta Margaretha Rust, both German immigrants.
+Lewis R. Stegman was born January 18, 1839, in Brooklyn, New York, to Andrew Stegman and Meta Margaretha Rust, both German immigrants.
 Stegman was educated in public schools and attended Marpe's Academy before studying law.
 Excessive studying, however, had an adverse effect on Stegman's health and he thus pursued work as a surveyor to allow himself more time outdoors.
 By 1861, he had returned to practicing law.

 With the outbreak of the Civil War, Stegman enlisted in the Van Buren Light Infantry.
 Like many young men then joining the army, he hoped to secure an officer's commission by recruiting men for the regiment.
-He was tireless in this endeavor, enlisting his own brother, Andrew, as well as men from New Jersey and even as far away as Vermont to fill the ranks of what later became Company E, 102nd New York Volunteer Infantry.
+He was tireless in this endeavor, enlisting his own brother Andrew, as well as men from New Jersey and even as far away as Vermont to fill the ranks of what later became Company E, 102nd New York Volunteer Infantry.
 After enlisting the requisite number of men, Stegman was elected captain.

 The 102nd New York left its camp in East New York in March 1862, after a long period of organization.
 Much of the following spring was spent in camp around Washington.
 While Stonewall Jackson terrorized Federal troops the Shenandoah Valley, Stegman and his comrades guarded the various routes that supplied the Union Army.
 During this time, he was reportedly engaged in reconnaissance duty, no doubt due to his surveying experience.

-Stegman was wounded in regiment's first battle on August 9, 1862, the Battle of Cedar Mountain.
+Stegman was wounded in the regiment's first battle on August 9, 1862, the Battle of Cedar Mountain.
 As the leftmost unit during the Union advance on the southern portion of the battlefield, the 102nd New York was exposed to Confederate artillery fire.
 A shell exploded near Stegman and a fragment struck him in the head.
 Nevertheless, Stegman refused to sit out the Battle of Antietam the following month and went into action with a bandage on his head.
 He remained in command of Company E throughout the rest of 1862 and into 1863, leading it in the battles of Chancellorsville and Gettysburg.
 In the latter engagement, Stegman took command of the regiment when Col. James C. Lane was wounded.

 Following Gettysburg, Col. Lane recovered from his Gettysburg wound and returned to command of the regiment.
-Also around this time Capt.
-Gilbert M. Elliott, once a lieutenant under Stegman was promoted to the rank of major.
+Also, at around this time Capt.
+Gilbert M. Elliott, once a lieutenant under Stegman, was promoted to the rank of major.
 The reasons for Elliott's promotion over his former company commander are unclear, but they perhaps stem from previous incidents in which Stegman was charged with "conduct prejudicial to military order and discipline."
 Stegman, on the other hand, had little respect for Col. Lane, whom he considered unfit for command.
-However, other officers outside the regiment must have trusted his judgment; during this period Stegman was appointed judge advocate on his division's court martial.
+However, other officers outside the regiment must have trusted his judgment; during this period, Stegman was appointed judge advocate on his division's court martial.